-In this episode of Re/Collecting Chapel Hill we dive into Chapel Hill's musical history, starting with one of its most beloved artists, Elizabeth Cotten.
-We search for signs of Chapel Hill in Cotten's music and learn about life for a young Black girl growing up in the turn of the century South.
-Producer, Mandella Younge, joins Molly as co-host for this episode.
+In this episode of Re/Collecting Chapel Hill, we learn about Elizabeth Cotten, one of Chapel Hill's most beloved musicians.
+We search for signs f Chapel Hill in Cotten's music and learn about life for a young Black girl in the turn of the century South.
+Producer Mandella Younge joins Molly as co-host for this episode.
 Special thanks to Glenn Hinson, Brent Glass, and the Chapel Hill Historical Society.

 Elizabeth Cotten Mural